WURacing/IngestionPipeline/README.md

 All services should have live reload enabled- simply save the file and wait for changed to be pushed to docker.

 In the case of a build-level modification (webpack config update, Dockerfile/Docker-Compose, new npm/pip package), a `docker-compose build` and/or `docker-compose up` may be required

+## About the Docker-Compose

+Honestly, this is hanging by a thread.
+By some miracle the containers are all talking and at the end of the day that's all that matters.
+Lord only knows how long that'll last.